Founded in 2009, Purpose New York serves as our headquarters.

 Gissou is a producer on Checkmate, a documentary film series about prisoners of conscience around the world, a selection of which premiered at the Oslo Freedom Forum in Norway.
 Her work has been published and featured on CNN, Forbes, NPR, Foreign Policy, Al Jazeera, The Guardian and other major media outlets.

 At Purpose, Hyde strives to the goal of doing good and doing well.
-As a financial analyst, Hyde advises on financial and operational decisions to effectively allow Purpose to build ecosystems and deliver the most impact.
+As Senior Financial Analyst, Hyde advises on financial and operational decisions to effectively allow Purpose to build ecosystems and deliver the most impact.

 Before joining Purpose, Hyde worked in operations and finance roles at organizations across many industries, including nonprofit, art, technology and consulting.
 Through these diverse roles, Hyde has used his financial acumen and oversight to contribute to the overall success of the organization.